TommyMart/Data_Visualisation_API/readme.md

 ```attending = db.relationship("Attending", back_populates="event", cascade="all, delete")``` <br>
 ```invoice = db.relationship("Invoice", back_populates="event", cascade="all, delete")``` <br>

+ERD Changes

+As previously discussed, it was decided to remove the ability for a user to make a post with a related event.
+This functionality may need further UX testing and will be discussed and decided on moving forward.

 ### Attending

 <img src="DOCS/attending_table.png" alt="Attending PSQL table" width="100%"/>